10 Must-Have Gifts for Healthy Kids

 9) Balance bikes

 Balance bikes are pretty self-explanatory...they work on balance, along with coordination, motor planning, sequencing, safety awareness, and body awareness.
-We just bought our almost 3-year-old son this balance bike, so I will update on this as well! https://amzn.to/367l52a
+We got our son a balance bike last Christmas, and he loves to 'zoom' on it around the house!

 10) Balance stones/beams/discs